LaughingJackalope/Midnights/Docs/Mid-Term-Report.md

   * Feature enhancement should be documented separately from this mid-term report.

 ### Conclusion
 Operation Midnight is progressing according to plan, with significant achievements in foundational requirements and minimal technical debt.
 While some complex functional requirements remain, the project is well-positioned to meet its final objectives within the projected timeframe.
 The emerging need to integrate EKS reflects the project’s adaptability and commitment to delivering a robust, scalable, and efficient cloud infrastructure.
-As we move forward, the focus will be on completing the remaining tasks and incorporating valuable feedback to ensure a comprehensive and polished final presentation.
+As we move forward, the focus will be on satisfying the remaining requirements and incorporating valuable feedback to ensure a comprehensive and polished final presentation.
 The groundwork laid thus far provides a strong foundation for the successful completion of Operation Midnight.

 [^1]  https://www.darpa.mil/work-with-us/heilmeier-catechism